neerajww/tvhDemodulation/README.md

 - ./sound contains the sound samples used by the codes
 - ./code/data/ stores the resulting sound samples
 - Run ./code/demo_analy_syn.m to see analysis-synthesis example
-- Run ./code/demo_tsm.m to see time-scale modification example
-- Run ./code/demo_psm.m to see pitch-scale modification example
 - Run ./code/demo_voice_manip.m to see voice manipulation example

 #### Relevant publication